sirbobbertin/Revature--Finished-Projects/README.md

 ## Project Description

-This small project is based on employees submitting reimbursements through a company website, and managers approving or denying those reimbursements
+This small project is based on employees being able to submit reimbursements through a company website, and managers approving or denying those reimbursements.
+Employee and Managers alike can login into their respective user accounts which will be tracked through the front-end side till that user logs out.
+Employees will be able to sort through their reimbursements from pending to resolved as well as update their passwords on their profile page.
+Managers will be able to sort through an individual employee's reimbursements and make any necessary updates, while being able to see the list of all the current employees.

 ## Technologies Used
   * Angular (Web Framework)